Showing posts sorted by relevance for query Primitive. Sort by date Show all posts

 The American Mountain Men (AMM) is an association of individuals dedicated to the preservation of the traditions and ways of those it describes as “our nation’s greatest, most daring explorers and pioneers, the Mountain Men” and to the “actual conservation of our nation’s remaining natural wilderness and wildlife; and to the ability of our members to survive alone, under any circumstances, using only what nature has to offer”.
 The AMM describes their members primary characteristic as “first and foremost, a Brotherhood of Men” (and it does appear to enjoy an exclusively male membership).
 The core of the AMM’s “fraternal concept” appears to be to “keep alive the skills of the freest men our great nation ever birthed; to preserve his abilities and emulate his way of life as historically accurately as possible.

-Lindsay Lohan during Bossloper training (Georgia Rule (2007)); maybe one day women will be admitted to the AMM as “associate members”.
+Lindsay Lohan during Bossloper training for canoe handling (requirement 12); maybe one day women will be admitted to the AMM as “associate members”.
+The image is from Georgia Rule (2007),

 The AMM has layers of membership and (by invitation only) and new members must be sponsored by two AMM members who hold the Bossloper degree, or one member who holds the Hiveranno degree (both of these designations of membership status).
 To obtain Bossloper membership, once a prospective candidate has entered the Pilgrim phase (another layer), within two years it’s necessary to complete any ten of a list of requirements with (1) & (2) being mandatory and (16) not required (for technical reasons).
 During this period, a candidate will mentored by their sponsor(s) and other “seasoned AMM members” will provide “guidance”.
 Upon the minimum ten requirements being within two years fulfilled, Bossloper status will be granted and a membership number issued.
 The AMM’s twenty requirements ((16) not required) to become a Bossloper are: